gaetanserre/gaetanserre/README.md

 ## Challenges
 I have participated in several artificial intelligence challenges:
++ <a target="_blank" href="https://codalab.lisn.upsaclay.fr/competitions/5410">L2RPN WCCI 2022</a>
++ <a target="_blank" href="https://competitions.codalab.org/competitions/25427">L2RPN NEURIPS 2020 - Adaptability Track</a>
 + <a target="_blank" href="https://codalab.lisn.upsaclay.fr/competitions/573">Aerial Image Recognition</a>
-+ <a target="_blank" href="https://competitions.codalab.org/competitions/25427">L2RPN NEURIPS 2020 - Adaptability Track</a>

 ## Main projects
-- [L2RPN 2022 PPO Baseline](https://github.com/gaetanserre/L2RPN-2022_PPO-Baseline): The code of the baseline agent provided in the 2022 edition of
++ [L2RPN 2022 PPO Baseline](https://github.com/gaetanserre/L2RPN-2022_PPO-Baseline): The code of the baseline agent provided in the 2022 edition of
   Learning to Run a Power Network.
-- [GAiA](https://github.com/gaetanserre/GAiA): A chess program that uses a complex residual neural network specialized in image recognition.
++ [GAiA](https://github.com/gaetanserre/GAiA): A chess program that uses a complex residual neural network specialized in image recognition.
 You can read the report about GAiA [here](https://raw.githubusercontent.com/gaetanserre/GAiA/master/report/Performing%20Regression%20on%20Complex%20Data.pdf)
-- [AlphaZero (RLlib)](https://github.com/gaetanserre/ray): An implementation of the AlphaZero algorithm in a fork of the RLlib library
++ [AlphaZero (RLlib)](https://github.com/gaetanserre/ray): An implementation of the AlphaZero algorithm in a fork of the RLlib library
-- [L2RPN](https://github.com/gaetanserre/L2RPN): My participation to the 2020 L2RPN challenge
++ [L2RPN](https://github.com/gaetanserre/L2RPN): My participation to the 2020 L2RPN challenge
-- [LiSA](https://github.com/gaetanserre/LiSA): A 3D path tracing render engine
++ [LiSA](https://github.com/gaetanserre/LiSA): A 3D path tracing render engine
-- [VAE](https://github.com/gaetanserre/Variational-Auto-Encoder): An implementation of a Variational Auto Encoder
++ [VAE](https://github.com/gaetanserre/Variational-Auto-Encoder): An implementation of a Variational Auto Encoder
-- [Neural Net](https://github.com/gaetanserre/NeuralNet): An implementation of Deep Learning library
++ [Neural Net](https://github.com/gaetanserre/NeuralNet): An implementation of Deep Learning library

 ## Skills